Ifeisaiah/FCC-Choropleth-Map-with-d3/README.md

 # FCC-Choropleth-Map-with-d3
-This is my solution to freeCodeCamp's choropleth map test from the Data Visualization course.
+This is my solution to freeCodeCamp's choropleth map test from the Data Visualization course https://codepen.io/Luwa_I/pen/YzJMNBb?editors=0010.
 I hope you find this helpful as I myself was thoroughly frustrated before I figured it out by getting help online.

 First, we are told to create our choropleth map similar to this https://choropleth-map.freecodecamp.rocks.